Today's Bible Reading: Romans 9

 What advantages did Israel have?
-Why did Israel find it so hard to seek God by the faith of Abraham, choosing instead to depend on righteousness by the law and by works?
-Based on this chapter, how would you explain that God was not unjust in choosing Isaac over Ishmael, in choosing Jacob over Esau, or in rejecting Pharaoh?
+Why did Israel find it so hard to seek God through the faith of Abraham, choosing instead to depend on righteousness by the law and by works?
+Based on this chapter, how would you explain that God was not unjust in choosing Isaac over Ishmael, or in choosing Jacob over Esau, or in rejecting Pharaoh?

 Deeper study: What does v.
-30 say about whether we by faith seek God or merely seek salvation (righteousness)?
+30 say about whether we by faith seek God or we merely seek salvation (righteousness)?

 Dear God, we stand in awe of how far you will go to accomplish your will, raising up and using human beings according to their desires and your purposes, being gracious to all so that your wrath might be seen and your righteousness might come to those you call.
 We pray in Jesus' name, Amen.